mattkc7/fancyMeHCI/README.md

-# FancyMeHCI: Your One Stop Shop for Human-Computer Interaction
+# FancyMeHCI: Your Best Source for HCI

 By Matthew K. Chan and Dahlia Hegab